Exercise: build a container hosting environment

 • Output a URL that allows you to test you Node.js application from a browser.

-This exercise is much more substantial than previous exercises.
+This exercise is highly dependent upon the Cloud you’re using to provision resources and has been written with Microsoft Azure in mind.
+It’s also much more substantial than previous exercises.
 Please take it slowly, code a couple of lines then test and iterate, refactor as needed.

 The solution to the ‘container hosting’ exercise is composed of both a Terraform solution, a Docker solution is available as part of our open-source Devops-Workstream.